syg/personal-site/_posts/2018-04-30-the-semantics-of-all-class-elements.md

 * * *

 <a class="permanchor"></a>
 In private instance methods, `super` and `this` follow the same semantics as those in public instance methods.
 Since private fields and methods are not added to the prototype, `#privateMethod()` throws below.
-Similarly, when an object of incorrect provenance is passed as the receiver to an instance private method, the private field lookup throws.
+Similarly, when an object of incompatible provenance is passed as the receiver to an instance private method, the private field lookup throws.

 {% highlight js %}
 class Ex22_Base {